-- Do not disable Power Management. - Decrease the LCD brightness to the lowest comfortable level. - If you work with an application that uses a PC card, exit the application when you finish using it. - If you have a PC card installed, remove it when not in use.
-Some PC cards drain power even while they are inactive. - Deactivate the WLAN function if you are not using it.
-(See "Turning Off/On the WLAN Radio" in chapter 2.) - Turn off the computer when you are not using it.
+Do not disable Power Management.

+Decrease the LCD brightness to the lowest comfortable level.

+If you work with an application that uses a PC card, exit the application when you finish using it.

+If you have a PC card installed, remove it when not in use.
+Some PC cards drain power even while they are inactive.

+Deactivate the WLAN function if you are not using it.

+Turn off the computer when you are not using it.